But when you look again, it gives you your life back, puts your ship under your command…

 Obviously you need a playground to use these capacities.
 If you live an impoverished, unchallenging life, that has little to do with what you want to do… your life is not going to be a good place to make the capacities stick and like in trimtabbing, turn your life around.

-The capacity of flexibility is probably the most useful for you: because just like little kids with no to pennies to rub together, you have to be able to look at your life and see the opportunities that you have never seen, hidden in your humdrum life.
+- The capacity of flexibility is probably the most useful for you: because just like little kids with no two pennies to rub together, you have to be able to look at your life and see the opportunities that you have never seen, hidden in your humdrum life.

 Of course, if your humdrum life is lived out mainly in your head, your chances of growing are minimal, or non-existent.